T2202A tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

 - Login using your RRC username and password

-- Select Tax Information
+- On the following screen, select Tax Information

 Regional campus students